 The first mode is called the Ionian mode, this is what you would normally refer to as “The Major Scale”.
-Pretty much all music can be related back to the major scale.
+Pretty much all Western music can be related back to the major scale.
 The diagram above shows how to play the Ionian mode on a standard tuned 6 string guitar.
-The fret markers show that we’re playing from the 8th fret low E string.
+Let’s start by playing from the 8th fret low E string.
 Since this is the note ‘C’ we get ‘C Major’.
 If we play the same pattern starting from a different note then we would name the scale from that note.
 For example moving the pattern up to the 12th fret would give us ‘E Major’.

 Since C major is the easiest key to learn (It contains only ‘natural’ notes, no sharps or flats) I’ll list the notes of C major and it’s related modes, however remember that each fingering pattern can be moved up or down the fretboard so you can play in any key.

 Below is an example of C Ionian over 1 octave ascending and then descending.
 The second example is a melody in C Major played over the chords C major, G major and D minor (All from the Key of C Major)